rbretmounet/eec172-spring23-lab6/README.md

 This project demonstrates an online Pong game that allows players to compete against each other using a custom-built joystick controller and a web client.
 The game is powered by a CC3200 board and facilitated by a NodeJS server running on an AWS EC2 instance.

-## Objective

-The objective of this project is to create an online Pong game that provides a smooth and enjoyable gaming experience for players, with real-time synchronization of game data between the two players.

 ## Methods

 ![Overall Architecture]()